whawty/auth/doc/SCHEMA.md

 the whawty.auth base must perform file modifications atomically by writing new files, with a random name, in that directory, then atomically moving them to their final destination.
-As such, `.tmp` should be backed by the same filesystem as the whawty.auth base.
+As such, `.tmp` should be backed by the same file system as the whawty.auth base.

 The directory must not contain any other files.
 A valid whawty.auth base directory contains at least one admin file which uses a supported hashing